Robbertvermeulen/wordpress/README.md

 ### Environment Variables

 * `MYSQL_ROOT_PASSWORD=password`
-> Needed so that the Wordpress instance can create database entries.
+> Only needed if you are using a root password with MySQL so that the Wordpress instance can create database entries.
 * `WORDPRESS_DB_HOST=mysql`
 > *Optional*: The name of our mysql service acts as its hostname.
 Change this if you have named your service differently or you are running multiple mysql services.
 Defaults to `mysql`.
 * `WORDPRESS_DB_USER=user`
 > Needed so that the Wordpress instance can create database entries.
 * `WORDPRESS_DB_PASSWORD=password`
 > Needed so that the Wordpress instance can create database entries.
 * `WORDPRESS_DB_NAME=exampleDatabase`
 > Creates a database using this name.
-Grants all privileges to `$MYSQL_USER`.
+Grants all privileges to `$MYSQL_USER` (if applicable).
 * `SITE_URL=https://example.test`
 > Sets the website name inside Wordpress and is also used as a basis to set the `ServerName` and `ServerAlias` for Apache's Virtual Hosts.
 * `SITE_NAME=example`